Winter may technically be three months on the calendar, but everyone knows the chilly or freezing weather often lasts longer than that.

 A reputable energy company will share insights about how to accurately estimate your needs.
 When or once you become a customer, they also have accurate current and historic data on your usage.

-What Else Can I Do to Lower My Costs?
+What Else Can I Do to Lower My Heating Oil Costs?

 Scheduled delivery of your heating oil can eliminate a lot of headaches, math and research for you because your dealer then worries about when to come, how much you’re using and what’s happening in the market.
 Some people also fill the tank in late summer or early fall when prices are a bit lower.